 - 3.GMR Aero Technic Limited has demerged the Maintenance, Repair and Overhaul (MRO) division and merged into GMR Air Cargo and Aerospace Engineering Limited.
 Therefore, the MRO business is now operated under the new name "GMR Air cargo and Aerospace Engineering Limited". - 4.
 Due to inordinate delay in commencement of operation in GMR Bajoli Holi Hydropower Private Limited and basis the valuation report of the external valuer as at March 31, 2023, the Company has created a provision for impairment in its investment in GMR Bajoli Holi Private Limited for Rs.
 5.16 crores (March 31, 2022, Rs.
 33.37 crores). - 5.
 Change in the Name of "GMR Airports Infrastructure Limited" from "GMR Infrastructure Limited" with effect from September 15, 2022. - 6.
-The composite scheme of amalgamation and arrangement for amalgamation of GMR Tuni-Anakapalli Expressways Limited (GTAEL) and GMR Tambaram Tindivanam Expressways Limited (GTTEL) with GMR Highways Limited was approved by the Hon'ble National Company Law Tribunal, Mumbai bench vide its order dated August 03, 2022 Scheme becoming effective on that date.
+The composite scheme of amalgamation and arrangement for amalgamation of GMR Tuni-Anakapalli Expressways Limited (GTAEL) and GMR Tambaram Tindivanam Expressways Limited (GTTEL) with GMR Highways Limited was approved by the Hon'ble National Company Law Tribunal, Mumbai bench vide its order dated August 03, 2022 with Appointed date of April 01, 2019.
+The said Tribunal order was filed with the Registrar of Companies by the Company, GTAEL and GTTEL on August 11, 2022 thereby the Scheme becoming effective on that date.